markcorrea/pizza-list/README.md

 On the 'media' folder I have the style SASS/SCSS files, and in the 'image', I have the used images for tests.

-The 'components' folder has the main project, divided in two folders: 'Trending' and 'ui'.
+The 'components' folder has the main project, divided in two folders: 'Pizza' and 'ui'.

-The 'ui' folder carries the small components, which are used inside the 'Trending' components.
+The 'ui' folder carries the small components, which are used inside the 'Pizza' components.

-the 'Trending' components are the big ones, used to build the page.
+the 'Pizza' components are the big ones, used to build the page.
 It has four files:

-- Trending.jsx: the main Trending file;
+- Pizza.jsx: the main Pizza file;
-- TrendingController: controls the usage of all the funcions/variables/attributes on the other Trending pages;
-- TrendingList: the main layout shown on the browser.
+- PizzaBoard: the main layout shown on the browser.
-- TrendingService: where are stored the requests done to the Backend.
-It uses Axios to make the requests.
+- utilities: contains the generic functions used in more than one files.